World Bank adds $2 billion to funds available for coronavirus response

 More than 187,700 people have been infected by the coronavirus in 162 countries, and 7,495 have died, according to a Reuters tally.

-Philippe Le Houero, chief executive officer of the IFC, said the institution’s goal was to help clients sustain their operations during the current health emergency phase so they could help economies recover more quickly later.
+IFC Chief Executive Officer Philippe Le Houerou said the institution’s goal was to help clients sustain their operations during the current health emergency phase so they could help economies recover more quickly later.

+The Bank said the boards of directors of the World Bank and the IFC on Tuesday responded to requests from clients and approved the addition of $2 billion in new funding on top of $6 billion made available through other IFC instruments.

+The new component offers funding from the IFC’s Global Trade Liquidity Program and its Critical Commodities Finance Program, both of which provide support to local banks so they can continue to finance companies in emerging markets.

 IFC is the largest global development institution focused on the private sector in emerging markets and works with 2,000 business worldwide.
 In fiscal 2019, it delivered more than $19 billion in long-term financing for developing countries.

-Reporting by Andrea Shalal; Editing by Chizu Nomiyama and Tom Brown
+Reporting by Andrea Shalal; Editing by Tom Brown and Grant McCool